seven icelandic hip-hop acts you should get to know

 Gisli Palmi (+ Glacier Mafia)

-Gisli Palmi is Reykjavik's little trap prince and the Glacier Mafia are his loyal royal court.
+Gisli Palmi is Reykjavik's little trap prince and the Glacier Mafia is his loyal royal court.
 A crew of rappers, producers, tattoo artists and graphic designers, they took i-D on a night out at Prikið, Reykjavik's oldest coffee house turned tiny debauched nightclub.
-It ruled.
+It ruled!
 Does anyone remember hearing that Bam Margera got beaten up by an Icelandic rapper back in June?
 Yeah, that was Gisli.
 But according to reports, Bam was hassling female production staff backstage, so we forgive him.

-Apparently a friend started calling him this once and it stuck.
-Describing his music as hypnagogic rap/electronica, LP is the handsome longhaired producer responsible for the ambient acid trip sound, at times glitchy and bass-laden, favoured by the likes of Antwon.
+Apparently a friend started calling him this, and the interesting nickname became a professional moniker.
+Describing his music as hypnagogic rap/electronica, LP is the handsome longhaired producer responsible for the ambient acid trip sound.
+At times glitchy and bass-laden, his cuts are favored by the likes of Antwon.

 Sturla Atlas (+ 101 Boys)

-Those fuckboys want attention but I'm cold like it's snowing.
+"Those fuckboys want attention but I'm cold like it's snowing."
 Made by young but go-to creative brothers, Les Freres Stefson, we can't get enough of the video for Sturla Atlas' Snowin'.
-After his morning smoothie, follow SA as he takes his hoverboard for a ride in his Motorhead hoodie.
-Colour schemes always on point, he falls for Emmsje Gauti's little sister Young Karin and gets emotional… but he could totally get her with that yellow car.
-That shot where he makes it rain is killer too.
-His crew, 101 boys, (named after Reykjavik's central postcode) have wicked merch and even their own zine.
+After his morning smoothie, we follow SA as he takes his hoverboard for a ride in his Motorhead hoodie.
+Color schemes always on point, he falls for Emmsje Gauti's little sister Young Karin and gets emotional (but he could totally get her with that yellow car).
+That shot where he makes it rain is killer, too.
+His crew, 101 boys, (named after Reykjavik's central zipcode) have wicked merch and even their own zine.